evanhe1/teachla-react-track/week5-usecontext/README.md

 ## Context API

-The Context API allows React share state globally.
-Note that a context does that manage the state variable itself; we will still rely on `useState` for that purpose.
+The Context API allows React to share state globally.
+Note that a context does not manage the state variable itself; we will still rely on `useState` for that purpose.
 The Context API simply makes this state variable available to child components without requiring the component to receive the value as a prop.

 ### createContext

 To create a context, we must declare the `createContext` function outside any component.
-Since context shares values across multiple containers, it should not be associated with a single container.
+Since context shares values across multiple components, it should not be associated with a single component.

 ```JavaScript
 const widthContext = createContext(300)